EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

   - If you are using the feather you received with the EmotiBit, everything is upto data.
 If you are using a feather purchased independently, check out the documentation on the [Adafruit website](https://learn.adafruit.com/adafruit-winc1500-wifi-shield-for-arduino/updating-firmware).

-## Building firmware using PlatformIO
+## [WIP] Building firmware using PlatformIO
 Note: This section is for advanced users, who have some experience with programming for embedded environemts. <br>

 ### Things you will need
 The EmotiBit firmware can be built using PlatformIO.
 To start using PlatformIO, you will need:
 1. PlatformIO development environment
     - Get the platformIO development environment using instructions available on their [website](https://platformio.org/platformio-ide).
     - We recommend starting with PlatformIO+VScode.
 2. A platformIO `.ini` project file
     - For EmotiBit source code, a `platformIO.ini` file is present inside the firmware variant directory (see directory structure below).

 ### How to build a firmware variant

+#### [WIP] Board files for Feather M0
+- Use the details in [this issue](https://github.com/EmotiBit/EmotiBit_FeatherWing/issues/242) to get the correct board variant for feather M0.
+- ESP board should be downloaded when building the project for the first time.
+  - [ToDo]: Set the board version we are recommending to use.

 #### Downloading required dependencies
 1. You can download all the required libraries using the steps [mentioned above](#install-firmware-libraries)